saisangeetha-25/CodeGenie-AI/README.md

-# CodeGenie-AI : ode Generator and Explainer 🚀
+# CodeGenie-AI : Code Generator and Explainer 🚀

 An AI-powered Code Generator and Code Explainer built using Generative AI techniques.
 CodeGenie-AI helps developers generate code snippets from natural language prompts and provides detailed explanations of code functionality, making programming more accessible and productive.